 - Volume trading indicators – breakout and consolidation patterns

-An Example: Breakout Spread Betting
+An Example Of Breakout Spread Betting

+Suppose gold’s current price is £1,400.
+After two weeks like this, the data suggests gold will break out into a downward trend.
 Historic support levels identify the key price point as £1,380.
 To implement a breakout spread betting strategy, you place an entry order to open a short position if the price decreases below £1,379.

 If the asset price falls, your order is automatically triggered and placed.
 If it doesn’t, you haven’t gained or lost anything.

-4. News-Based Spread Betting Strategies
+5. News-Based Strategies

-The spread betting strategies involve trading based on market expectations and news.
-For this trading plan to be successful, you’ll need the skills and resources to quickly analyse the information as to its release.
+News-based spread betting strategies involve trading based on market expectations and news.
+As such, it will suit traders who are well-versed in global political, economic, and social events.
+For this trading plan to be successful, you’ll need the skills and resources to quickly analyse the information once it’s released.

 News-based spread betting suits asset classes that experience high levels of volatility, such as commodities.
 Nearly every day there’s news or data released regarding commodities like oil or coal that can lead to spreading betting opportunities.